trungdq88/Awesome-Black-Friday-Cyber-Monday/README.md

-# 💵 Awesome Black Friday / Cyber Monday Deals - 2022 🤑
+# 💵 Awesome Black Friday / Cyber Monday Deals - 2023 🤑

-Curated list of deals on Black Friday 2022.
-Feel free to add your app's deal below [with a Pull Request](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/74).
+A curated list of deals on Black Friday 2023.
+Feel free to add your app's deal below [with a Pull Request]([https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/74](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/367)).

 Make sure you add your deal **at the end** of each category (first come, first merged).

-Follow the discount emoji as below:
+Follow the discount emoji below:

 | Emoji | Discount Percentage |
 | :---: | ------: |